-When travelling in New Zealand you have a number of accommodation options to choose from – hotels, hostels or B&B’s but for us there is no doubt that camping is the best way to explore and see the real New Zealand.
-It allows you to go where others can only dream of, off the beaten track and into nature, whilst still giving you the opportunity to try those once in a lifetime activities.
+Why camp?
+When travelling in New Zealand you have many accommodation options to choose from – hotels, hostels or B&Bs.
+But for us there is no doubt that camping is the best way to explore and see the real New Zealand.
+It allows you to go places others can only dream of: into nature and off the beaten track, but still close enough to those once in a lifetime activities you want to try.

 Waitangi Holiday Park